raz455/SecArmy-CTF2k19/README.md

 1)First In Chall #wearesecarmy handle is given so may be of Social Media Most Probably "Twitter" [#wearesecarmy](https://twitter.com/search?q=%23wearesecarmy&src=typd)<br>
-2)You Will Get QR-Code, Scan It Using QR-Code Scanner [QR](https://github.com/Darkerhack/SecArmy-CTF2k19/blob/master/QR.jpg) 3)You, Will, Get Link and Do INspect ELement, In comment, You will find flag [flag](https://github.com/Darkerhack/SecArmy-CTF2k19/blob/master/QRflag.png)
+2)You Will Get QR-Code, Scan It Using QR-Code Scanner [QR](https://github.com/Darkerhack/SecArmy-CTF2k19/blob/master/QR.jpg) 3)You, Will, Get Link and Do INspect ELement, In comment, You will find [flag](https://github.com/Darkerhack/SecArmy-CTF2k19/blob/master/QRflag.png)